polkadot-developers/substrate-docs/content/md/en/docs/learn/architecture.md

 - Validation proofs for relay chain consensus mechanisms.

 Similar to how the outer node has a way to provide information to the runtime, the runtime uses specialized [host functions](https://paritytech.github.io/substrate/master/sp_io/index.html) to communicate with the outer node or the outside world.

-## Light client nodes

-A light client or light node is a simplified version of a Substrate node that only provides the runtime and current state.
-Light nodes enable users to connect to a Substrate runtime directly using a browser, browser extension, mobile device, or desktop computer.
-With a light client node, you can use RPC endpoints written in Rust, JavaScript, or other languages to connect to the WebAssembly execution environment to read block headers, submit transactions, and view the results of transactions.

 ## Core libraries